All-Russia State Television and Radio Broadcasting Company: History

-On 21 June 1990, the 1st Congress of People's Deputies adopted a resolution on the RSFSR media, assigning the RSFSR Council of Ministers to take measures to establish the Committee for Television and Radio Broadcasting of the RSFSR.
-On 14 July 1990, a decree of the Presidium of the Supreme Soviet of the RSFSR established the Russian State Television and Radio Broadcasting Company.
-The former deputy editor of the newspaper Moscow News, Oleg Poptsov, was appointed as its first chairman.
+The first Congress of People's Deputies adopted a 21 June 1990 resolution about RSFSR media, instructing the Council of Ministers to establish the Committee for Television and Radio Broadcasting of the RSFSR.
+On 14 July, a Presidium of the Supreme Soviet decree established the Russian State Television and Radio Broadcasting Company.
+Former Moscow News deputy editor Oleg Poptsov, was appointed its first chairman.

-On 10 December 1990, Radio Rossii began broadcasting.
-It first started broadcasting on a radio channel with the All Union First Programme of All-Union Radio, as well as with the Radio Mayak channel, and with the Third All-Union Radio program.
-On 13 May 1991, the VGTRK began broadcasting television to Russia (originally scheduled to begin broadcasting in March 1991, but was postponed) and broadcast with the Second Central Television program.
-On 16 September 1991, the Second Program of USSR Central Television closed, and VGTRK took over the remaining airtime.
-On 18 April 1992, channel Rossiya 4 began broadcasting.
+On 10 December of that year, Radio Rossii began broadcasting on a channel with the All Union First Programme of All-Union Radio, Radio Mayak and the Third All-Union Radio.
+RTR began broadcasting television to Russia on 13 May 1991 (after a postponement from March of that year) along with Programme Two.
+Soviet Central Television's Programme Two closed on 16 September, and RTR took over the remaining airtime.
+In April 1992, the Russian Universities TV channel began to replace Programme Four.

-On 6 July 1992, the fourth channel started broadcasting to Russian Universities, and broadcast with the 4th channel Ostankino until 16 January 1994, and from 17 January 1994, with the NTV channel, and as a part of RTR television, which had created the "Russian Universities" feed.
-In February 1996, by Presidential decree of Boris Yeltsin, Oleg Poptsov stepped down from the post of RTR Chairman.
-Eduard Sagalaev was appointed president of RTR's "Moscow Independent Broadcasting Corporation (MIBC)" TV6 Moscow.
-On 11 November 1996, the "Russian Universities" block stopped broadcasting, and its airtime passed to NTV.
-The first satellite TV networks, "The RTR TV network", "Meteor Sports", and "Meteor Cinema" were launched.
-On 1 November 1997, the VGTRK began broadcasting an educational channel called "Culture".
-It began broadcasting on a VHF channel.
+Russian Universities broadcast with the Ostankino 4th channel from 6 July 1992 to 16 January 1994, and after 17 January 1994 with NTV as part of RTR.
+In accordance with a February 1996 presidential decree by Boris Yeltsin, Oleg Poptsov stepped down as chairman and Eduard Sagalaev, then president and founder of the Moscow Independent Broadcasting Corporation (MIBC), was appointed in his place.
+On 11 November 1996, Russian Universities ceased broadcasting and its airtime passed to NTV.
+On July 19, 1996, its first satellite TV networks, Meteor-Sport and Meteor-Kino, were launched.
+On 1 November 1997, RTR began broadcasting the "Kultura" educational channel.

-On 8 May 1998, the presidential decree "On Improvement of Public Electronic Media" was drafted based on information regarding RTR.
-On the basis of the decree of the All-Russian State Television and Radio Company, the All-Russian radio station "Mayak" and the Russian State Radio Company Voice of Russia were created.

-In 2000, VGTRK became one of the members of Euronews and organized the Russian-language service of this organization.
-In 2002, VGTRK acquired a share in Euronews' stock.